dcunited001/dcunited001.github.io/_posts/2016-06-15-divergents-and-directional-antennae.md

 > simple to me.
 I'm starting to pick up some math/physics tools that
 > would greatly augment my ability to reason about domains and
 > problems which were formerly completely out of my grasp.

+So uhh, keep in mind, this article isn't about providing an accurate model of this problem.
+Instead, I'm walking through how I approached the problem.

 I had just learned about surface integrals, which are used in the Laplacian operator.
 From intuition, it seems like the energy radiated